polymonster/hotline/readme.md

 #### Registering Systems

-Systems can be imported dynamically from different plugins, in order to do so they need to be hooked into a a function which can be located dynamically by the `ecs` plugin.
-In time I hope to be able to remove this baggage and be able to `#[derive()]` them but for the time being this is a little bit of manual book-keeping.
+Systems can be imported dynamically from different plugins, in order to do so they need to be hooked into a function which can be located dynamically by the `ecs` plugin.
+In time I hope to be able to remove this baggage and be able to `#[derive()]` them.

-You can implement a function called `get_demos_<lib_name>` which returns a list of available demos inside a dynamic library and `get_system_<lib_name>` to return `bevy_ecs::SystemDescriptor` of systems which can then be looked up by name.
+You can implement a function called `get_demos_<lib_name>` which returns a list of available demos inside a `plugin` and `get_system_<lib_name>` to return `bevy_ecs::SystemDescriptor` of systems which can then be looked up by name, the ecs plugin will search for systems by name within all other loaded plugins, so you can build and share functionality.

 ```rust
 #[no_mangle]